 HX 7334 (3).
 EASTERN CHRISTIANITY.
 An overview of the history, theology, spirituality, and worship of various forms of Eastern Christianity, Eastern Orthodoxy especially; also the Oriental Orthodox, Syrian, and Eastern-rite Catholic churches.
-Prerequisite: HX 6305 and HX 6306.
+Prerequisites: HX 6305, 6306.

 HX 7365 (3).
 UNITED METHODIST HISTORY.
-A historical survey of the polity and doctrine of Methodism: its beginnings in Wesley's "Societies," the evolution of British Methodism in its first hundred years, and the development of American Methodism from its origin to the present.
-Prerequisite: HX 6305 and HX 6306.
+A historical survey of the polity and doctrine of Methodism: its beginnings in Wesley's "Societies," the evolution of British Methodism in its first 100 years, and the development of American Methodism from its origin to the present.

-HX 7366 (3), 7066 (1.5).
+HX 7366 (3).
 PRESBYTERIAN HISTORY, DOCTRINE, AND POLITY.
-This course is designed to equip Presbyterian students to meet Presbyterian (U.S.A.) ordination requirements with respect to understanding The Book of Confessions and The Book of Order.
+Equips Presbyterian students to meet Presbyterian (U.S.A.) ordination requirements with respect to understanding "The Book of Confessions" and "The Book of Order."

 HX 7370 (3).
 ANGLICAN HISTORY AND THEOLOGY.
 An introduction to Anglican Church history, theological developments, and the development of the Anglican Communion.
-Prerequisites: HX 6305, 6306.